AWS Marketplace Talks Secure Digital Transformation

 Chris: Yeah, that's a good question.
 I would say the first commonality I see is that the companies that do this well, they take a day one mentality as it pertains to security.
-And what I mean by that is that they recognize that security is not an afterthought.
+And what I mean by that is that they recognise that security is not an afterthought.
 It needs to be part of your overall cloud strategy.
 They set the right procedures and guard rails in place upfront so they can innovate, but do it in the right way.
 A lot of times people think that guard rails actually slow things down, but what we found is that it actually speeds things up because it gives you direction.
 It effectively keeps you on the road.
 And there's a lot of studies that actually prove that out.
 Where if you find something upfront and you can address security early in the process, it's much easier to remediate then something that makes it all the way out to production.
 And then you're trying to remediate something that's out in [production].
-We see that companies that do well, they recognize that security needs to be upfront in the process.
+We see that companies that do well, they recognise that security needs to be upfront in the process.

 The second thing that we see for companies that do it well is they do a very good job of adopting the AWS shared security model.
-Under that model, AWS is responsible for the operating system, the hypervisor, and everything below that, including all the physical data centers and security elements.
+Under that model, AWS is responsible for the operating system, the hypervisor, and everything below that, including all the physical data centres and security elements.
 We do all the separation of security and networking, and we do all the certification for our platform as well.

-The customers that really recognize that and build on top of it… Effectively, it allows them to take advantage of all of our certifications for things like ISO 27017 for cloud security or ISO 27018 for cloud privacy.
+The customers that really recognise that and build on top of it… Effectively, it allows them to take advantage of all of our certifications for things like ISO 27017 for cloud security or ISO 27018 for cloud privacy.
 We do all that certification for our customers, and then when they build on top of it, they inherit that by default and then we provide a lot of best practices on top of that.